NEWS

 Electric Brakes

-Electric brakes offer another reliable option, providing superior control and responsiveness during towing.
-They utilize an electric actuator and require a brake controller to be installed in your towing vehicle.
-These brakes are especially useful for larger boats, as they provide better stopping power than surge brakes.
-Additionally, they allow for proportional braking, which means that the trailer brakes will activate in direct relation to the speed and force applied by the towing vehicle’s brakes.
+Electric brakes are a choice that offers excellent control and responsiveness while towing a trailer or boat.
+They work using an actuator and need a brake controller to be set up in your towing vehicle.
+These brakes are particularly beneficial for boats because they offer more effective stopping power compared to surge brakes.
+Furthermore, such brakes enable braking where the trailers brakes engage based directly on the speed and force applied by the towing vehicles brakes.

 Are Towing Vehicle Compatibility and Local Regulations Important?